-We are happy to announce that we will be organising a workshop on Human-Centric and Contextual Systems as part of the long running Modelling and Reasoning in Context (MRC) workshop series at IJCAI 2021, the 30th International Joint Conference on Artificial Intelligence.
+MRC 2021 took place on August 19 & 20, 2021, as a workshop at IJCAI 2021, the 30th International Joint Conference on Artificial Intelligence.
 IJCAI conferences are the premier international scientific gatherings of AI researchers and practitioners.
-The event will be held in Montreal-themed virtual reality, 2021 due to the COVID-19 pandemic.
+The event was held in Montréal-themed virtual reality, 2021 due to the COVID-19 pandemic.
 Please check out the list of accepted papers and workshop agenda.
 The papers are published online by CEUR Workshop Proceedings (CEUR-WS.org, ISSN 1613-0073) as Volume 2995.

 Context has been and remains a central topic in Artificial Intelligence in general.
 In terms of recent concerns within AI, context is crucial for understanding causation, for personalisation and ethical AI and for the development of contextual AI.
 As well as these broader concerns, research on context is vital for developments within specific areas of AI: